How to use Big Data for Finance Industry?

 These days, all of them use data analytics, and most of them are completely dependent on it to function.
 Financial institutions like banks, credit card companies, and credit unions use historical information to determine the risk level of borrowers.

 Financial services sector set interest rates based on these figures.
-Insurance companies use all sorts of data to determine the risk of just about anything and set premiums accordingly.
+Insurance companies use all sorts of unstructured and structured data to determine the risk of just about anything and set premiums accordingly.

 Let’s take a look at some examples of how financial services firms are leveraging big data technology right now.